int-prob/int-prob-code/vipss2019/schedule.md

 collection of independent Brownian motions.
-Using an integrable discretization of the model, we will see that the extreme value behavior for these diffusions is governed by the Kardar-Parisi-Zhang universality class which arises in random growth models and random matrix theory. <br>This talk is based on joint works with Ivan Corwin and Mark Rychnovsky.
+Using an integrable discretization of the model, we will see that the extreme value behavior for these diffusions is governed by the Kardar-Parisi-Zhang universality class which arises in random growth models and random matrix theory. <br />This talk is based on joint works with Ivan Corwin and Mark Rychnovsky.
 </div>
 </details></li>